 Residents provide psychiatric consultations in Barnes-Jewish Hospital’s Level 1 emergency and trauma center.
 Residents learn how to do an emergency psychiatric assessment and risk assessment in order to determine the appropriate level of care for the patient.
 Residents learn the use of both pharmacotherapies and psychotherapies in the emergency setting.

-Service Director: Dr. Charles Conway
+Service Director: Dr. Mina Charepoo

 On this rotation, residents learn the basic use of and principles underlying ECT by providing both inpatient and outpatient ECT services to individuals in the St. Louis area and the greater bi-state region.
 Barnes-Jewish hospital houses an ECT suite where approximately 2,000 treatments are done each year.
 In addition to the procedure room, the suite contains its own pre-treatment holding area and post-anesthesia recovery unit.
+Residents under the supervision of an attending psychiatrist also provide ketamine treatments to inpatients at Barnes-Jewish Hospital.

 Service Director: Dr. Eric Lenze